How to rewild yourself and why it matters

 Generally speaking, in the online theatre, If the content is free, then you’re the product.

 Spend the weekend without the use of these small devices and you’ll feel a freedom of mind that refreshes the spirit.
+Its an easy step towards rewilding yourself.

 Light your fire